isomerpages/ogp-scamshield-suite/index.md

       title: Monthly Scam Counter
       subtitle: December 2024
       id: infopic
-      description: Stay informed with our monthly updates on the latest scam statistics in Singapore.
+      description: Stay informed with monthly updates on the latest scam statistics in Singapore.
 Learn to spot red flags and protect yourself and your loved ones.
       button: Learn more about scams here
       url: /i-want-protection-from-scams/learn-to-recognise-scams/investment-scams/
       image: /images/Dec2024_Scam_counter.jpg